 In this article, we will discuss the Analytical and Logical Reasoning section of the CMAT exam.
 There are 20 questions in this section.
-The marking scheme for this section is same as the other sections i.e., +4 for the correct answers and -1 for every incorrect answer.
+The marking scheme for this section is the same as the other sections i.e., +4 for correct answers and -1 for every incorrect answer.

-CMAT Reasoning Section
+CMAT Reasoning Section 2027

-The major areas from which questions are commonly seen in the CMAT are: Analytical Reasoning and Puzzles (Distribution, Linear Arrangement, and Circular Arrangement).
-It is important to mention here that in the previous two exams, two-third of the questions in this section were based on Analytical Reasoning and all such questions appeared as individual questions.
-Therefore, time management is very important for this section so that you do not end up in consuming much of your time while solving difficult questions.
+The major areas from which questions are commonly seen in CMAT are: Analytical Reasoning and Puzzles (including Distribution, Linear Arrangement, and Circular Arrangement).
+In recent exams like CMAT 2026, a significant portion (around 15-16 questions) were from Non-Verbal/Analytical Reasoning, often appearing as individual questions rather than sets.
+Therefore, time management is very important for this section so that you do not end up consuming much of your time while solving difficult questions.

 Q. “In a family of 7 members – A, B, C, D, E, F and G – there are two married couples.
 A is the Grand-daughter of B, who is the father of C. D is the brother-in-law of F. E is the mother of G, who is the mother of A. C and F are siblings.
 How will A address C?”